-Bottled teriyaki sauce from the grocery store has so many additives that it is downright frightening to read the label and the brands at the healthfood store are disappointingly not a whole lot better.
+Bottled teriyaki sauce from the grocery store has so many additives that it is downright frightening to read the label.
+The brands at the healthfood store are disappointingly not a whole lot better.

-I used to use San-J brand of teriyaki sauce but recently noticed that it now has canola oil in it, so this has recently become an unacceptable product in my home.
+Most healthfood stores carry the San-J brand of teriyaki sauce.
+Unfortunately, it has nonorganic (translation: GMO) canola oil in it, so this an unacceptable product in my home.

 Canola oil is a good source of omega 3 fats and is thought by many in the health community to be a quality oil.